daminnaa-d/FitnessCenter-RegLoginApi/README.md

 # FitnessCenter-RegLoginApi
-Microservice for user creation(registration) and login Registration and Login component for register and login the function of the user.
+Microservice for user creation(registration) and login.
+Registration and Login component for register and login the function of the user.
 API methods:
 GET method for login (gets username and password, and returns a boolean value (true/false) if the user is logged in).